Navigation

 Treatment of psoriatic arthritis

 Psoriatic arthritis is a progressive condition, which means it can get worse over time.
 There isn’t a cure, but psoriatic arthritis treatments can slow down damage to your joints and keep your symptoms under control.
 Psoriatic arthritis affects people differently, so the treatments you need will vary too.
-Your doctor will talk to you about the best treatment options for you.
-They’ll also discuss with you what you can do if you get a flare-up (when your symptoms worsen).
+A doctor will talk to you about the best psoriatic arthritis treatment options for you.
+They’ll also discuss with you what to do if you get a flare-up (when your symptoms get worse).

 Medicines for psoriatic arthritis